 In simple words, sunrise photography is nothing but capturing pictures of the sun when it begins to rise.
 The photos captured are stunning and the experience is one that you can cherish forever.

 You do not have to be a professional to capture a perfect sunrise.
 But you need to have good skills.
-There are a lot of Photography courses available, so you can get guided by experts and learn amazing techniques.
-You will know how to set your camera, what lens to use, the right time to capture and a lot more!
+There are a lot of Photography courses.
+Photography Tips available, so you can get guided by experts and learn amazing techniques.
+You will know how to set your camera, what lens to use, the right time to capture and more!

-Apart from the various beauties of nature you can capture moments before and after the sunrise too like the blue and the golden hour.
+Apart from the beauty of nature, you can capture moments before and after the sunrise too.
+The blue and golden hours are most common.

-The moment of twilight that happens when the sun is below the horizon but its light indirectly tinges the sky in a stunning shade of blue is called the ‘blue hour’.
+The moment of twilight that happens when the sun that tinges the sky in a shade of blue is called the ‘blue hour’.
 It usually happens just a few minutes before the sunrise.
-This is considered to be one of the best times to click beautiful stunning images of the skyline, a cityscape, any landscape or seascape.
+This is considered to be one of the best times to click beautiful stunning images.
+These highlight the of the skyline, a cityscape, any landscape or seascape.

 The period of time when the sun is just above the horizon and the sky has hues of red, orange and gold is known as the ‘golden hour’.
 The light during this time is a bit softer than at actual sunrise and has fewer shadows.
 You should keep shooting with ISO 100 and a closed aperture.
 The amount of light in the sky will make you use GND filters to balance the exposure, while neutral density filters will help you achieve long exposure effects.